bloomberg/bde-tools/docs/docs/cmake/cmake_build.rst

 .. option:: --compiler COMPILER

    Specifies the compiler from the list of the configured compilers.
-   See :ref:`Configure system compilers <tutorial-compiler-config>` for more information.
+   See :ref:`Configure system compilers <build-compiler-config>` for more information.

 .. option:: --refroot REFROOT